Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulation and Analysis Tools

-{\bf Spectral models:} We base all of our SN~Ia simulations on the SALT2 spectral model \citet{Guy10}.
-Accurate spectrophotometry can be produced from this model, covering a range of phases and light-curve shapes.
-The SALT2 model is parameterised by $x_{1}$, its light-curve shape parameter.
-This parameter adjusts the brightness as a function of wavelength and phase, simultaneously changing the light-curve and spectral shape.
-The spectrum is further adjusted by a colour law, which coherently changes the spectral shape at all epochs, with the amount of colour change being parameterised by the SALT2 parameter $c$ (where the rest-frame $B-V$ colour is highly correlated with $c$).
+{\bf Spectral model for SN~Ia:} We base all of our SN~Ia simulations on the SALT2 spectral model \citep{Guy07,Guy10}.
+Accurate spectrophotometry can be produced from this model, covering a range of phases and light-curve shapes. {\red The SALT2 model flux ($F$) in the rest frame is parameterized by \citet{Guy07} as